 An international student is defined as a foreign-born student whose parents do not reside in Canada and who want to study in Canada.

 International students pay fees.
 International students who travel outside their home country to study in Canada must have a valid study permit from Citizenship and Immigration Canada if the length of study is more than 6 months.
-In addition, the student must obtain authorization from the International Students Program office before being accepted.
+In addition, the student must obtain authorization from the International Students Education Program office before being accepted.

 Foreign student applicants are required to meet Canada Immigration requirements with respect to the provision of a valid study permit.
 Please visit Citizenship and Immigration Canada for more details.

 This program is not intended for foreign born students who have: